hanbingyan/equitrans/README.md

 Code for two job markets is given in two folders `Executives` and `California`, which can work separately.

+## Illustrative examples

+`MV_precommit.py` and `MV_equilibrium.py` are for the toy example on dynamic matching between supply and demand.

 ## Executives
 ### Data
 With access to WRDS, we download financial statements data from Compustat North America and